 4) There is no one-size-fits-all approach to cat food.

 Different cats have different genetics, different food preferences, and varying predispositions toward one health condition or another.
 A cat that suffers from diabetes may require a different diet than one that suffers from kidney disease, and so on and so forth.
 Some cats have guts of steel, as well as rock-solid immune systems, and seem to thrive whether they eat Natural Balance or Hormel Spam.
-That being said, a good food is one that meets your cat’s unique requirements, which is something that can only be decided by knowing your cat, experimenting with different foods until you find one that does the trick, or in some cases, talking to your veterinarian.
-If your cat is doing fine on a grain-free or raw diet, then keep her on it.
-But if she’s not doing well, and your veterinarian suggests a change, don’t be afraid to give the doctor’s recommendation a try, even if it’s a cooked diet that contains grains.
+That being said, a good food is one that meets your cat’s unique requirements, which is something that can only be decided by knowing your cat, experimenting with different foods until you find one that does the trick, and consulting with your veterinarian.

 *sigh* And lastly….

-5) Raking people over the coals for the food they feed their cats is rude, presumptuous, elitest, and generally unhelpful.
+5) Raking people over the coals for the food they feed their cats is rude, presumptuous, eliteist, and generally unhelpful.

-Disclaimer: I am neither a veterinarian, nor a nutrition expert of any kind.
+Disclaimer: I am neither a veterinarian, nor a qualified nutrition expert.
 This article is for discussion purposes only.
 Statements contained therein (particularly those concerning bacon and Spam) should be taken with a huge grain of salt (pun intended).
 Please consult your veterinarian before making any changes to your cat’s diet.